RePAIRProject/2DPuzzleSolving-tool/README.md

 7. ##### groundtruth_extended.json
   It contains the challenge information (general information about the processing procedure and reference system) and the ground truth information.
 For some post-processing/checking offline it came very useful to have more info in one single file, but it does not introduces new information.

+# Rest of the tools (this is from the official repo)

+This is a package containing three tools for puzzle solving:

+1. Puzzle Pieces Generator
+   - Python based (Support command lines and batch generations).
+   - Web based (Use it without installation) [link](https://xmlyqing00.github.io/PuzzleSolving-tool/generator.html)
+2. Visualization tool (Web-based Debugger, use it without installation) [link](https://xmlyqing00.github.io/PuzzleSolving-tool/debugger.html)

+For automatic puzzle solving (fragmented image reassembly) algorithms, please see our project [webpage](https://www.ece.lsu.edu/xinli/PuzzleSolving/index.html) for more information.

 ### 1.2 Web-based Generator
 This is an earlier version.
 The pieces' shapes may be irregular.
 If you need semi-regular puzzle pieces, please refer to the python-based generator above.